coders51/rabbitmq-stream-js-client/README.md

 ### Clustering

-Every time we create a new producer or a new consumer, a new connection is created.
+Every time we create a new producer or a new consumer, a new connection object is created.
+The underlying TCP connections can be shared among different producers and different consumers.
+Note however that:

+- each `Client` instance has a unique connection, which is not shared in any case.
-In particular for the producer the connection is created on the node leader.
+- for producers the connection is created on the node leader.
+- consumers and producers do not share connections.
-For more running the tests in a cluster follow the readme under the folder /cluster
+  For more about running the tests in a cluster follow the readme under the folder /cluster

 ### Load Balancer